Healthy Italian Cooking at Home

 The stem and cap, on either end of the eggplant, should be bright green in color.
 As you would with other fruits and vegetables, avoid purchasing eggplant that has been waxed.
 To test for the ripeness of an eggplant, gently press the skin with the pad of your thumb.
 If it springs back, the eggplant is ripe, while if an indentation remains, it is not.

-I am fortunate to participate in a CSA ( Community Supported Agriculture) where I live and I am able to get wonderful eggplants all summer long.
+I am fortunate to participate in a CSA ( Community Supported Agriculture) where I live and I am able to get wonderful eggplant all summer long.
 With so much eggplant at one time, I learned to prepare the eggplants for the freezer during the summer for future use.

 Eggplant Storage